goschtl/zope/PluggableAuthService/trunk/README.txt

   Documentation

-    Please see the following documentation in the packaed software for more information:
+    Please see the files under doc/ in the packaged software for more information, and consult the interfaces files under interfaces/ in the software package for PluggableAuthService and plugin APIs.

-      - doc/framework_overview.stx (Framework overview)

-      - doc/plugin_APIs.stx (Plugin APIs)